Rain-World-Modding/Rain-World-Modding.github.io/pages/creating-mods/BepInPlugins.md

 ### Prerequisites

 - A solid understanding of some key concepts including C# syntax and environment, and Unity (good but not necessary)
-- Rain World with RW BepInEx set up - see here. [hyperlink to BepInEx page]
+- Rain World with RW BepInEx set up - see [here](https://rain-world-modding.github.io/rain-world-modding/pages/using-mods/BepInEx.html).
 - Some kind of .NET programming environment, probably Visual Studio if you're on Windows, or Visual Studio Code for Linux/Mac.
 The guide below will assume you're already comfortable with the first prerequisite and your editor and environment of choice.
     - The .NET Development pack for Visual Studio (or similar for other environments - you need to be able to use .NET Framework 3.5)